 Open for over 90 years, Breezy Point Resort considers itself a vacation destination for all seasons.
 The marina is the happening place to be for socializing, sunbathing, and lakeside dining.
 There are four distinctly different restaurants on the resort property with live music and entertainment most nights of the week at Dockside Lounge.
 You might even catch an Elvis sighting!

 Take a boat out to Gooseberry Island for a swim and a spin around Pelican Lake.
-Whether it’s a golf vacay, spa retreat, or family holiday you’re after, they have accomodation to suit your needs.
-You can opt for hotel style rooms, jacuzzi suites, condos, and full vacation homes.
+Whether it’s a golf vacay, spa retreat, or family holiday you’re after, they have accommodations to suit your needs.
+You can opt for hotel-style rooms, jacuzzi suites, condos, and full vacation homes.
 Book an appointment at Serenity Spa, or just spend the day between the resort’s pools and sauna.
 Breezy Point also recently acquired the Deacon’s Lodge golf course, which they consider the crowning jewel of the resort.

 6. Arrowwood Resort